Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 The Australian economy is expected to perform better in 2025 - but still sub-trend - driven by an increase in household consumption on the back of higher wages.

-While more short-term rate hikes are possible if inflation starts trending upwards, major Australian banks and many leading economists think rates will keep moving downwards in 2025.
+While rate hikes are also possible if inflation starts trending upwards, major Australian banks and many leading economists think rates will keep moving downwards in 2025.

-HSBC Chief Economist Paul Bloxham — ranked the top forecaster of 2024 by the AFR — thinks two cuts will be warranted as the RBA looks to support the economy, with the second likely in September.
+HSBC Chief Economist Paul Bloxham - ranked the top forecaster of 2024 by the AFR - had predicted just two cuts throughout 2025.
+That estimate has now changed to at least 75 basis points of additional cuts by early 2026.

 Current interest rate forecasts from Australian banks include: